Pulp Engine Document Rendering

 pulp-engine backup verify

-Reads manifest.json and checks it against a live API:
+Reads manifest.json and diffs it against a live API:

 pulp-engine backup verify --in ./backup-20260413 \